 What is Scooget?

-Scooget is a community centered around member-generated information on tech products, and where gadget enthusiasts can come together to share their product collections and experiences.
+Scooget is a community centered around member-generated information on tech products, where enthusiasts can come together to share their product collections and experiences.

 Who is Scooget for?